geopm/geopm/integration/experiment/ffnet/README.md

    Executes scripts referenced above to: Generate HDFs, generate neural nets, and generate region-class frequency recommendation maps.

-   This script takes in the following input:
+   This script requires the following input:

-   - `output`: prefix of the output HDF and json file(s)
-   - `description`: Description of the neural net
-   - `ignore` : A comma-separated list of region hashes to ignore
    - `frequency_sweep_dirs`: Directories containing reports and traces from frequency sweeps

+   and can take in the following optional inputs:

+   - `output`: prefix of the output HDF and json file(s).
+Default="ffnet"
+   - `description`: Description of the neural net.
+Default="A neural net."
+   - `ignore` : A comma-separated list of region hashes to ignore.
+Default=None

    This will generate all HDFs and json files referenced above.

    E.g.
    ```
    ./gen_sweep_to_ffnet.py --output test --description "Test" --frequency_sweep_dirs /path/to/fsweep